Jon9851/You-Matter-/README.md

 # User Experience (UX)

+## User stories

+  1. The contacts button on the first page makes in easy to get in touch with the gym.
+  2. The site easy to understand and the color scheme makes the site more visable.
+  3. The classes part gives enough information to understand what they gym has to offer.
+The times and dates are stated on the website.
+  4. The gallery page shows everything the gym has to offer with vidoes including of the different classes.

 ## Wireframes
 The wireframes for ‘You Matter’ were produced in[Balsamiq](https://balsamiq.com).
 There are frames for a full width display ( 1920 x 1080 )and a small mobile